khueue/ducc/report/ass1/report_ass1.md

 ## Handling EOF

-Since we are using leex to create the lexical analyser we didn't need to handle eof explicitly.
+Since we are using Leex to create the lexical analyser we didn't need to handle eof explicitly.

+## main.erl

+To perform lexical analysis on the input from a stream, e.g. a uC source file , and to output the result to the standard output we used the erlang file and io modules.

+The function start in the module main takes a file name as an argument and opens a stream, which is passed to the function process_file.
+The function process_file uses the io:request/2 function which uses the generated lexer in order to tokenize the input stream.
+Upon seeing a valid token, the token and its value is printed to standard output using the io:format/2 function.
+If it sees an error, there's a lexical error in the input stream and an error message will be printed to standard output.

 ## Links